No products in the cart

 You need a plan.
 It’s not hard, and we are going to help you with the first few steps today.

-While this list isn’t too complicated, but each item on the list is crucial.
+While this list isn’t too complicated, but each item on the list is crucial after receiving a grant.

-You might be surprised at the number of organizations who don’t have an official process or plan for following up with donors after receiving a grant.
+Many nonprofit organizations don’t have an official process or plan for following up with donors after receiving a grant.
 That includes following up with Foundations which are certainly donors.
-There should be a plan in place for how to respond to all manner of gifts, including grants.
-This will help with relationship building, a well as donor retention, which are both critical to growing a successful development department.
+There should be a plan in place for how to respond to all manner of gifts.
+Ultimately this builds relationships and donor retention which are critical to growing a successful development department.

-- Celebrate!!!!!
 Go ahead, do your little happy-dance around the office and let out a few ‘woohoos’ to your colleagues.
 You work hard and you should pat yourself on the back for a job well-done.
-Then move on to the important work of thanking the donor.
+Then move on to the important work of thanking the donor after receiving a grant.

-If you get selected to receive grant funding, you should be thankful you were chosen and express that appropriately to the donor.
-Be sure you know what forms of acknowledgment the donor is amenable to before you start sending out press releases, articles in the paper, e-blasts, etc. Some donors are very intentional in asking for no recognition of their gifts.
+If you are receiving a grant, be thankful you were chosen and express that appropriately to the donor.
+Be sure you know what forms of acknowledgment the donor is agreeable to before you start sending out press releases, articles in the paper, e-blasts, etc. Some donors are very intentional in asking for no recognition of their gifts.
 Make sure you respect these wishes.
 Other donors want all the recognition you can afford.
 Make every effort to know these things prior to being awarded funds so you can be on the ball when you are selected.
 Good Donor Relations lead to Donor Retention!

-- Let the additional thank you and recognition efforts being.
-Then proceed to recognize the organization in the manner in which they request, and the manner which is appropriate for the size of their gift in any way that is in your donor recognition plan after phone calls and thank-you notes.
+Finally, proceed to recognize the donor in the manner in which they request and appropriate for the size of their gift.
+Refer to your donor recognition plan after phone calls and thank-you notes are sent.

 - Banner stands with customized appreciation wording